 - The Republican Party was founded to abolish slavery.
 Mostly False.
 Here’s how Wikipedia phrases it: “The main cause was opposition to the Kansas–Nebraska Act, which repealed the Missouri Compromise by which slavery was kept out of Kansas.
 The Northern Republicans saw the expansion of slavery as a great evil.
 The first public meeting of the general “anti-Nebraska” movement where the name “Republican” was suggested for a new anti-slavery party was held on March 20, 1854.”
 So while it’s true that many in the new party were abolitionists, their main complaint was the expansion of slavery in the new territories where the U.S. was expanding.
 Between 1854 and 1864, the official position of the Republican Party was “containment”, not abolition.
 That is, they wanted to stop slavery from spreading to the new territories and states, by containing it to the states where it was already institutionalized.
 The party first advocated the abolition of slavery in 1864, and then only in the Southern states that had taken up arms against the U.S. Like the Emancipation Proclamation, the Republican Party platform of 1864 did not call for slaves held in Northern or Midwestern states to be freed.
 (Sources: Wikipedia — note scroll down on the page to the sub-head “Republican Party”)

 - No Republican ever owned slaves.
 False.
-Every Republican Congressman from Kentucky, which did not accept the party’s “containment” platform, owned slaves between 1854 and 1864.
+During the Civil War, five states had at least partial representation in the CSA and US Congress.
+The “second” set of Congressmen seated in the US Congress during the war from Kentucky were seated as “Unionist” Congressmen because they did not accept the party’s “containment” platform.
+All 10 of these seated Congressmen — who voted with and caucused with the Republicans, and many of whom ran as Republicans after the war — owned slaves between 1854 and 1864.
 William Henry Seward, Lincoln’s Secretary of State used slave labor on his Orange County, New York farm.
 The family of Abraham Lincoln owned slaves in Pennsylvania during Colonial times, although Lincoln did not own any while he held public office.
 And there were certainly some members of the party — those who voted for containment — who owned slaves.
 But there is no way to prove how many members of the Republican Party owned slaves without comparing the party’s membership roles between 1854 and 1864 with slave sales records or census data.
 50,000 slaves in Kentucky and Delaware, who were not covered by the Emancipation Proclamation, were not freed until the 13th Amendment was ratified in 1965 — some of them owned by elected officials.

 - The Republican party has always been the party of low taxes, free trade, limited government involvement in education and family life, and fiscal responsibility.
 False.
 Among the party’s earliest priorities in Congress, were passing major legislation that included the first income tax (in August, 1861), many excise taxes, paper money issued without backing (“greenbacks”), a huge national debt, homestead laws, limits on parental rights, and financing for education and agriculture.
 (Sources: Politico, Conner Prairie)